While the large iPad Pro 12.9-inch (2021) switched to a mini-LED display, but the smaller models may go for OLED.

 A recent report said Samsung Display and LG Display have reportedly started producing OLED panels for the “iPhone 13”, with Samsung said to be creating 120Hz ProMotion displays for the Pro models.

-Ahead of the launch of new iPhone models, members of Apple’s supply chain are ramping up production to meet the expected high levels of orders within the next few months.
+Ahead of the launch of new iPhone models, Apple’s supply chain members are ramping up production to meet the expected high levels of orders within the next few months.